 Founders: Veena S and Abhay Rangan

-GoodMylk is a Bengaluru-based startup that deals with vegan alternatives of dairy products like oat milk, cashew milk, peanut curd, vegan butter, vegan mayonnaise.
+GoodMylk is a Bengaluru-based startup that deals with vegan alternatives to dairy products like oat milk, cashew milk, peanut curd, vegan butter, and vegan mayonnaise.
 The company is also working with The Switch Fix to make sustainable shampoo bars.

 Founded in 2016 in a home kitchen by a mother-son duo, the company raised its first round of capital in 2018.
 In September 2021, the food tech startup has raised $1 million in a seed round from multiple investors.

 Founder: Ankit Agarwal

 Founded in 2017, Phool is an innovative recycling startup that works on India’s temple waste problem.
 The Kanpur-based provides solutions to the flower waste generated in the Temples by making charcoal-free incense, wellness products, and biodegradable packaging materials.